Tuesday, July 26, 2011

 There isn't a lot of English posted but that might not be a bad thing as the graphic details definitely provides more than enough information to process at any given time.
 Recommend that people really think about their desired objectives in what they want to achieve whilst in Nagasaki and this will basically provide the impetus of whether or not a Nagasaki Atomic Bomb Museum visit is warranted!
 I always give our Private Nagasaki Tour customers this choice to make for themselves.

-Check out the Nagasaki Peace Park Museum on a map!
+Check out the Nagasaki Atomic Bomb Museum on a map:

 Click on the photos below to enlarge: